LOADING ...

 It certainly did look

-Now the rains and snow has washed
+Now the rains and has washed away

 And that is gettin'

-Still, when southern breezes and flickering
+Still, when southern and flickering stars

 Caress our town